Appletri/rock-paper-scissor/README.md

-This is a rock paper scissor project for the Odin Project.
+This is a <a href="https://Appletri.github.io/rock-paper-scissor/" rel="nofollow">rock paper scissor game</a> for the Odin Project.